 Can my spouse and I split the child-care tax credit?

-Ask your attorney, accountant or other tax advisor how the value of the federal income tax credit for child care must be applied.
+Ask your attorney, accountant, or other tax advisors how the value of the federal income tax credit for child care must be applied.

 Should I file a joint income tax return with my spouse while our divorce is pending?